 Zulip has three major documentation systems:

-- General user documentation: Our scalable system for documenting Zulip’s huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
-We expect to eventually have around 100 pages written using this system.
-The target audience for this system is individual Zulip users.
+User-facing documentation: Our scalable system for documenting Zulip’s huge collection of specific features without a lot of overhead or duplicated code/syntax, written in Markdown.
+We have several hundred pages written using this system.
+There are 3 branches of this documentation:

 These three systems are documented in detail.